PRIVACY NOTICE: OFFENDERS and the GENERAL PUBLIC (CCTV)

 d.
 Social media platforms where such information is in the public realm by virtue of being displayed, without privacy controls, on a publicly accessible platform.

 e.
 CCTV footage or still images obtained from cameras owned and monitored by the scheme.
 Images and information will be stored at the highest quality in line with industry standards to minimise the chances of mis-identification.
 Recorded images will only be used for the purposes defined in this Policy as per the ICO Codes of Practice (noting that the CCTV Commisioner code of practice does not apply to CICs) and ownership of the recorded material is with Hastings Area Business Crime Reduction Partnership CIC as the Data Controller – which will be made clear on all signage erected to alert peple to the presence of cameras.
 Recording equipment will be properly maintained and images will only be viewed when there is a legitimate business reason to do so and the showing of recorded material to other internal or external individuals will only be allowed in accordance with the law.
-Recorded images will be stored securely on eaither hard drives or cloud servers.
+Recorded images will be stored securely on either hard drives or cloud servers.
 Where there is a business reason to keep an image longer than the usual set retention period the image will be copied and stored securely, again in digital format.
 If contractors are employed to view CCTV footage they will be SIA trained and approved.
-The effectiveness and appropriateness of cameras and their locations will be reviewed regularly through the Hastings Joint Action Group and a Data Protection Impact Assessment will be carried out and published.
-To remove the risk of intrusion into private property privacy masks will be employed to restrict viewing to public spaces.
+The effectiveness and appropriateness of cameras and their locations will be reviewed regularly.
+To remove the risk of intrusion into private property privacy masks will be employed as required to restrict viewing to public spaces.

 Recipients, or categories of recipients, of personal data